ricardo-jrm/nova/README.md

 Release

-- Will create a release with auto generated versioning and changelog
+- Will create a GitHub release with auto generated versioning and changelog
+- Will publish the package to the public NPM registry
 - Runs on `push` to `main` and after the QA job

+Publish to GitHub (Public)

+- Will publish the package to the public GitHub registry
+- Runs on `workflow_dispatch`

 <br />